palashmon/awesome-js-posts/README.md

 - [Subliminal: An opinionated minimalistic VS Code theme for JavaScript][vscode-1].
 - [Night Owl: A VS Code dark theme for contrast for nighttime coding][vscode-2].
+- [Better Comments extension will help you create more human-friendly comments in your code][vscode-3].

 ## Web Development